james-freitas/springboot-kotlin-postgres/README.md

  1. Build the project: `./gradlew build`
  2. Run ktlint check: `./gradlew ktlintCheck`

- - If you find indentation issues with tabs run: `./gradlew ktlintFormat`
+ - If you find ktlint issues with tabs run: `./gradlew ktlintFormat`